BSc (Hons)

 Psychology

-• You’ll have access to our fantastic facilities.
-These include laboratories, an EEG suite for brain research, an infant lab, and a visual perception and attention laboratory.
+You'll benefit from specialist facilities including laboratories, an EEG suite for brain research, an infant lab, and a visual perception and attention laboratory.

-• We have well-established links with employers and also offer a mentoring scheme.
-You’ll be paired with a member of academic staff who'll support your psychological thinking and enhance your employability skills.
+We have well-established links with employers and offer a mentoring scheme where you'll be paired with an academic to help develop your employability skills.

 What you'll study